FDA Warns Pregnant Women Of High Rate Of False Positives For Zika Test: Less Than Half Of Positive ZIKV Detect Test Samples Actually Had Zika

 The FDA has issued an alert to doctors and pregnant women, warning them that presumptive test results for the Zika virus have turned up unexpectedly high rates of false positives.
-Less than half of the samples that the ZIKV Detect test said were positive for the Zika virus were later confirmed as actually having the zika virus in CDC tests, according to The Center for Infectious Disease Research and Policy.
+Less than half of the samples that the ZIKV Detect test said were positive for the Zika virus were later confirmed as actually having the Zika virus in CDC tests, according to The Center for Infectious Disease Research and Policy.

 The FDA is alerting physicians who care for pregnant women that the U.S. commercial testing facility, Laboratory Corporation of America (LabCorp), has reported a high number of false positive results from the ZIKV Detect test.